Even without multiple sclerosis, finding love is rarely simple or easy. But someone great is out there — right now — waiting for you to find them.

 Don’t settle — ever

 People with disabilities experience higher rates of domestic violence, sexual assault, and abuse.
 You deserve a healthy, safe, and loving relationship.

 If someone tries to convince you otherwise, they’re lying.

 Modern dating is difficult at the best of times.
 Add chronic illness and a global pandemic to the mix, and looking for love can feel like more trouble than it’s worth.

-However, loneliness can be a real problem for folks with MS, and science tells us that the physical and psychological toll of MS is lower in people who have strong friendships and loving partnerships.
+However, loneliness can be a real problem for folks with MS, and

 You don’t always have to approach dating like it’s a job.
 Have fun and enjoy connecting with new people, regardless of whether they turn out to be “the one.”